-I was also informed that there are video camera all over the park to record the day’s activities.
+I was also informed that there are video cameras all over the park to record the day’s activities.
 They actively discourage parents from changing their children in public.

-The beautiful walkway is part of a multiple mile paved strip that goes along the Detroit River.
+The beautiful walkway is part of a multiple mile paved strips that follows along the Detroit River.
 We didn’t explore it today, but we will be back another day to walk along the river.